 The mandate is effective when issued.

-(A) A party may move to stay the mandate pending the filing of a petition for a writ of certiorari in the Supreme Court.
-The motion must be served on all parties and must show that the certiorari petition would present a substantial question and that there is good cause for a stay.
+(1) Motion to Stay.
+A party may move to stay the mandate pending the filing of a petition for a writ of certiorari in the Supreme Court.
+The motion must be served on all parties and must show that the petition would present a substantial question and that there is good cause for a stay.

-(D) The court of appeals must issue the mandate immediately when a copy of a Supreme Court order denying the petition for writ of certiorari is filed.
+(4) Issuance of Mandate.
+The court of appeals must issue the mandate immediately on receiving a copy of a Supreme Court order denying the petition, unless extraordinary circumstances exist.